 For high-end all-terrain electric scooters usually have bigger power motors.
-Take Varla Eagle One electric scooter as an example, and it is equipped with a 1000W*2 motor with a peak power of 3200W.
-It can reach a top speed of 40mph and can easily conquer hills of 30 degrees with ease.
+Take Varla Eagle One electric scooter as an example, and it is equipped with a 500W motor.
+It can reach a top speed of 20km/h and can easily conquer hills of 30 degrees with ease.

 The motor power mainly affects the scooter's speed, but if the load is too heavy, the speed of the scooter will be greatly reduced.
 Therefore, it indicates that the larger the motor, the larger the weight it can carry.

 WHAT TYPES OF MOTORS ARE USED IN ELECTRIC SCOOTERS?